kkenshin1/OpenVINO-Mobilenetv2_SSD-MultiNCS2/README.md

 ![image](https://github.com/kkenshin1/OpenVINO-Mobilenetv2_SSD-MultiNCS2/blob/main/imgs/screenshot.PNG)<br><br>

 ## Multi-NCS2 Parallel Inference
-By using openvino IE api, we know that each Nearul Compute Stick 2 can support 4 inference requests.
+By using openvino IE api, we know that each Nearul Compute Stick 2 can support 4 inference requests(ie_req).
 So, we can inference multi-images in one NCS2.
 Moreover, OpenVINO provide multi-device plugin to load multiple devices, so we can use multiple NCS2s and multiple inference requests to accelerate model inference.

 In multi-NCS2 inference in parallel, this project follow by PINTO0309/MobileNet-SSD-RealSense.
 We use Python multiprocessing library to create two processes and a queue.
 One process reads camera image and puts it into process queue, the other read images from queue and execute asynchronous inference.